jakesanghavi/NFL_Stats/README.md

 <img src="https://user-images.githubusercontent.com/57878447/144542478-18e3dd24-ab29-429e-b6ef-adeb8515137b.png" alt="Image 6" width=500/>

-**Acknowledgements** \
+#### Acknowledgements.
-Thank you to the entire nflfastR team for the code to grab play-by-play data, check out their GitHub at https://github.com/nflverse/nflfastR. \
+Thank you to the entire nflfastR team for the code to grab play-by-play data, check out their GitHub at https://github.com/nflverse/nflfastR.
-Thank you to Anthony Reinhardt for his code to merge nflfastR and SportRadar data together, check out his NFL GitHub repository at https://github.com/ajreinhard/NFL-public. \
+Thank you to Anthony Reinhardt for his code to merge nflfastR and SportRadar data together, check out his NFL GitHub repository at https://github.com/ajreinhard/NFL-public.
-And, thank you to Pavel Vab for his NFL Field Plot.
+And, thank you to Pavel Vab for the base code provided to make an NFL Field Plot.
 His NFL GitHub repository can be found here: https://github.com/pavelvab/Football-Analytics.